chickendinosaur/react-ui-numeric-input/README.md

 #### Styles

-Each internal component has a style prop that can be overridden via inline style objects.
+- Each internal component has a style prop that can be overridden via inline style objects.
+- CSS can be overridden by passing the component a new class to it's className prop and overwriting it's immediate children CSS selectors.

 # Development